-Providers shall report all suspected cases of abuse (physical, mental, emotional and/or sexual), neglect, exploitation or extortion to the appropriate authorities.
-In addition, any other circumstances that place the recipient's health and welfare at risk should be reported to the appropriate authorities.
-(See Appendix A for contact information.)
+exploitation or extortion to the appropriate authorities.
+In addition, any other circumstances that place the recipient's health and well-being at risk should be reported.

-For recipients ages 18 through 59 and emancipated minors, Adult Protective Services (APS) must be contacted.
-APS investigates and arranges for services to protect adults with disabilities at risk of abuse, neglect, exploitation or extortion.
-(See Appendix A for contact information.)
+For recipients age 18 through 59, Adult Protective Services (APS) must be contacted.
+APS investigates and arranges for services to protect adults with disabilities who have been, or are at risk of abuse, neglect, exploitation or extortion.
+(See Appendix A for contact information)

-For recipients ages 60 or older, Elderly Protective Services (EPS) must be contacted.
-EPS investigates situations of abuse, neglect and/or exploitation of individuals age 60 or older.
-(See Appendix A for contact information.)
+For recipients age 60 or older, Elderly Protective Services (EPS) must be contacted.
+EPS investigates situations of abuse, neglect, extortion and/or exploitation of individuals age 60 or older.
+(See Appendix A for contact information)

-If the recipient needs emergency assistance, the worker must call 911 or the local law enforcement agency before contacting the supervisor.
+If the recipient needs emergency assistance, the worker shall call 911or the local law enforcement agency before contacting the supervisor.

-The responsibilities of the support coordination agency and the direct service provider (ADHC provider) are outlined in the OAAS Critical Incident Reporting Policy and Procedures.
-(See Appendix B for information on obtaining this policy.)
+The responsibilities of the support coordination agency and the direct service provider are outlined in the OAAS Critical Incident Reporting Policy and Procedures.
+(See Appendix B for information on obtaining this policy)